 Defensiveness is responding to a real or perceived challenge.
 So I mean I might not be challenging you, but you might feel challenged or you're perceiving me as a challenge.

 - Information seeking questions that are not necessarily polite.
 They're more, well, “why do I have to do this?”
 “Why do I have to do it the way like that?”

 - Then there's more challenging questions where people, they're maybe wondering, what gives me the authority to do something.
 Something along those lines where they're questioning my credentials or authority.

-- Then the other defensive behaviors include things like refusal—just refusing to do something, verbally or non-verbally.
+- Then the other defensive behaviours include things like refusal—just refusing to do something, verbally or non-verbally.

 - Release is when I yell, or I might even cuss.

 - Then intimidation is another tactic that sometimes people use.

 And I'm not necessarily saying the teachers would use all of these, but sometimes if we catch a person at the wrong time, there's something that's influencing their behaviour and making them feel threatened or challenged by me.

 So, my goal as a school leader or just as a human in those moments is to be directive.
 And that doesn't mean that I'm going to tell you what to do all the time.
 My goal though, is to help you move from your emotional brain into your thinking brain.